AliceO2Group/analysis-framework/docs/faq/README.md

 ### Why is it that my train test has a CPU warning but my wagon test was fine?

 This usually happens in a situation where the wagon test (which runs on a single core) uses so much memory that it doesn't fit a single core job on the grid and therefore needs two cores for the train (more cores means a higher memory allowance).
 But if the devices in the wagon cannot be parallelised well over multiple cores, this leads to more wall time and a higher CPU usage as the cores will be underutilised.
 In this situation, one can either reduce the wagon memory consumption to fit into a single core or reduce the CPU consumption to fit the dataset.

+## Your local machines
+### `shmem: could not create a message of size ...`

+Add `--shm-segment-size 1000000000` (or larger number) to your o2 command.
+It is due to shared memory segment that is probably outdated for the size of the intermediate tables you have.
+It is actually set as 90% of system's max VSIZE allowance set in limits, or 2GB if the limits cannot be found, which is probably what happens in your case.